Apple AirTags for bicycle theft protection in a nutshell:

 Here again: A GPS bike tracker for e-bikes like BikeTrax is powered by the e-bike battery.
 In case it doesn’t get any power from the e-bike the tracker has an additional battery that ensures that the GPS tracker still transmits or receives, even if the power supply (e.g. e-bike battery) is switched off or removed.
 The BikeTrax GPS tracker for example lasts another 14 hours if the e-bike is moved continuously and up to three more weeks on stand-by.

 Are you interested in the features and functions that make up a high-quality tracking device?
-In the article “Best GPS tracker for bikes: test 2021 – how to find the best device for you” we have summarised for you what you absolutely have to look out for.
+In the article “Bike GPS tracker test” we have summarised for you what you absolutely have to look out for.

 Practical check: How bicycles and e-bikes are stolen